Mediation in Member States - Netherlands

 In which area is recourse to mediation admissible and/or the most common?

 Mediation is always allowed and is most frequently used in civil law and public law.
-The application of mediation in criminal law has also been possible for a number of years.

 Are there specific rules to follow?